 Brown the chopped onion in lard in a frying pan.
 Add the meat roll and brown on all sides—splash with red wine.
 When the wine has evaporated, add the tomato pulp and paste diluted with 1 cup of warm water.
 Add salt and pepper, and cook in the oven at 475°F for 45 min. occasionally basting so that the top does not get dry.
 Remove the meat from the roasting pan.
 Let cool, strain the cooking juices, adjust seasoning and serve the falsomagro over the sliced beef roll.

 From Wikipedia, the free encyclopedia.

 Falsomagro (in Sicilian dialect, bruciuluni) is a specialty of Sicilian cooking.
 It is made of a slice of beef stuffed with a filling, rolled up, and cooked in a pan.
 The stuffing varies according to the area.
 Usually, it is minced beef, mortadella or bacon, lard, hard-boiled eggs, and caciocavallo cheese.

-Spread out the beef slice, on which lay the minced meat mixed with grated pecorino cheese and breadcrumbs.
+Spread out the beef slice, the minced meat mixed with grated pecorino cheese and breadcrumbs.
 Cut the mortadella or pancetta, lard, and caciocavallo into sticks and lay them on top of the minced meat, alternating with the sliced hard-boiled eggs.
-The meat is rolled up and tied with string.
-Fry the falsomagro in a pan with a little olive oil, while in another pan, fry the onion, carrot, and celery.
+The heart is rolled up and tied with string.
+Fry the falsomagro in a pan with a bit of olive oil, while in another pan, fry the onion, carrot, and celery.
 Transfer the falsomagro to the pan with the sauté, add a little tomato sauce and cook.
 When cooked, cut the falsomagro into slices, dress with the remaining sauce and serve.